 - Do not use emotive language.
 E.g. I was terrified with upsetting the parents... - Do not use personal opinion.
 E.g. The child appeared fine... - Do not go into unnecessary contextual detail use specific times and location.
 E.g. After break time before they had their milk but before I took my coat off, I noticed that... - Always use full names, do not use initials.
 E.g. TL should be Tracy Lane - Always write in the first person.
 E.g. I contacted social care at...
 They advised me to... - Always record accurately where and when the incident took place.
-E.g. Classroom 1, 13:24. - If a referral is needed, then the DSL will make it initially by telephone then followed up by completing a Multi-Agency Safeguarding referral form and sending it immediately following the initial phone call via email to social care contact.
-However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and will consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) will press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves.
+E.g. Classroom 1, 13:24. - When a referral is needed, then the DSL will make it initially by telephone then followed up by completing a Multi-Agency Safeguarding referral form and sending it immediately following the initial phone call via email to social care contact.
+However, anyone can make a referral and when for any reason a staff member thinks a referral is appropriate and one hasn't been made, they can and will consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - When, after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) will press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves.
 This will initially be followed up with the social care worker leading the referral or Local Authority Designated Safeguarding Officer3

-LADO@nottinghamcity.gov.uk Derby and Derbyshire: 01629 533190,
+3 Nottinghamshire: LADO@nottscc.gov.uk 0115 8041272 Nottingham City: 0115 8765501 LADO@nottinghamcity.gov.uk Derby and Derbyshire: 01629 533190,